aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/style-guide.md

 - _Description_

-A space shall be added between Jinja2 curly brackets and variable's name
+A single space shall be added between Jinja2 curly brackets and a variable's name

 - _Example_